 The Indian government and the Reserve Bank of India (RBI) currently issue the currency notes and coins in the following denominations:

 - Banknotes: Paper currency is commonly used in denominations of ₹10, ₹20, ₹50, ₹100, ₹200, ₹500, and ₹2,000.
 Banknotes in denominations of ₹1, ₹2, and ₹5 are rarely used but are still considered legal tender.

 - Coins: Coins are commonly used in denominations of ₹1, ₹2, ₹5, and ₹10.
 The 50 paise and ₹20 coins are rarely used but are still considered legal tender.

 1. Gandhi is currently printed on all rupee banknotes.

-In 2016, alongside major monetary reforms, new rupee banknotes — all featuring Mahatma Gandhi — were introduced.
+In 2016, alongside major monetary reforms, the Indian government introduced new rupee banknotes, all featuring Mahatma Gandhi.
 The new bills were smaller in size than the previous versions.

 2. Each rupee bill is a distinct color.